jonathan-politzki/instagram-actor/README.md

-# instagram-actor
-Actor that analyzes company Instagram pages and their followers and their followers' followers.

 # Instagram Analysis & Prospect Discovery System

 A tool that analyzes Shopify stores' Instagram profiles, identifies their ideal customer profiles (ICPs) from followers, and discovers potential customer prospects from the followers of those ideal customers.